ga4gh/refget/docs/sequences/README.md

 Resulting hexadecimal checksum strings shall be considered case insensitive.
 0xa is equivalent to 0xA.

 ## refget Checksum Algorithm
 The refget checksum algorithm is called `ga4gh`.
 It is based on and derived from work carried out by the GA4GH VRS group.
-It is defined as follows:
+The checksum of a reference sequence string is computed as follows:

+1. Canonicalize the sequence string by removing all non-alphabetic characters, including line terminators and other whitespace, and converting any lowercase letters to uppercase.

+    (The canonicalised string then contains only uppercase ASCII letters `A-Z`.)

-- SHA-512 digest of a sanitised sequence
+1. Compute the SHA-512 digest of that canonical sequence string.

-- A base64 url encoding of the first 24 bytes of that digest
+1. Take the first 24 bytes of that digest and `base64url`-encode them.

+    (This uses the URL-safe Base 64 variant described in [RFC 4648 §5](https://datatracker.ietf.org/doc/html/rfc4648#section-5), which uses the characters `A-Za-z0-9-_`.
+Because the length of the digest prefix taken is a multiple of three, the `=` pad character is never necessary.)

-- The addition of `SQ.` to the string
+1. Prepend `SQ.` to the start of the resulting 32-character text string.

 Services may also implement the older `TRUNC512` representation of a truncated SHA-512 digest, which uses similar ideas to the above `ga4gh` string.
 See later in this specification for implementation details of the TRUNC512 algorithm and conversion between `ga4gh` and `TRUNC512`.